Incorrect Free Space Reported

 Amahi's WebGUI and other tools such as Gparted reports free space on drives while df claims there is no free space.
 Its no longer possible to write new files at this point suggesting that the drives are indeed full.
 Heres some outputs that cpg asked for.

-#1 Updated by cpg about 10 years ago
+#1 Updated by cpg over 10 years ago

 - Assignee set to cpg